OSSimulation/iOS-artwork/README.md

 You may have noticed that most of Apple's iOS artwork is packaged in files ending with the `.artwork` extension.
 The iOS Artwork Tool makes it easy to export images from those files.
 Exporting is useful for certain iOS development tasks.
 The tool also supports creating *new* `.artwork` files from images that you've tweaked; this is useful if you want to create mods that change the basic appearance of the iPhone or iPad's interface.

+With iOS6, this tool supports _all_ the SDK `.artwork` files!
+For SDKs prior to iOS6, only specific `.artwork` files are supported -- namely, all artwork referenced by `UIKit`, including shared artwork, Emoji artwork, and keyboard layout artwork.

+### GET STARTED

 The software is written in python.
-You must have python 2.x (I use 2.7) and the [Python Imaging Library](http://www.pythonware.com/products/pil/) installed in order for it to work.
-If you're using OSX, I suggest using [MacPorts](http://www.macports.org/) to install the PIL.
-Or if you're comfortable with `pip` and `virtualenv`, that's actually an even nicer way to get stuff installed.
-On Windows, it is easiest to just install Python and the PIL directly from the installer executables.
+You must have Python 2.7 and the [Python Imaging Library](http://www.pythonware.com/products/pil/) installed in order for it to work.
+To do this, create a new `virtualenv`, activate it, and `pip install -r requirements.txt`.

-A number of artwork files are supported.
-The most recent files include:

-    .../iPhoneSimulator5.1.sdk/System/Library/Frameworks/UIKit.framework/Shared.artwork
-    .../iPhoneSimulator5.1.sdk/System/Library/Frameworks/UIKit.framework/Shared@2x.artwork
-    .../iPhoneSimulator5.1.sdk/System/Library/Frameworks/UIKit.framework/Shared@2x~ipad.artwork
-    .../iPhoneSimulator5.1.sdk/System/Library/Frameworks/UIKit.framework/Shared@2x~iphone.artwork
-    .../iPhoneSimulator5.1.sdk/System/Library/Frameworks/UIKit.framework/Shared~ipad.artwork
-    .../iPhoneSimulator5.1.sdk/System/Library/Frameworks/UIKit.framework/Shared~iphone.artwork

-To get going, download the python source code.

 Next, find the appropriate artwork files on disk.
-This tool supports iOS 2.0.0, 2.2.0, 3.2.0, 4.1.0, 4.2.1, 4.3.2, 4.3.3, and 5.0.0GM artwork files.

-I apologize that there isn't a GUI version of this just yet.
-That would make things a lot easier and I have it on my list of stuff to do somewhere down the road...
+This tool supports iOS2 through iOS6.
+It's up to you to locate the `.artwork` files; if you're an Apple developer with the SDK, look in the Xcode app bundle.

 ### EXPORTING